PKU-PILLAR-Group/CoT-Faithfulness-Survey/README.md

 Please cite the paper in the following format if you use this survey during your research.
 ---

-## Citation

-### Please cite the paper in the following format if you use this repository during your research.

 ```bibtex
 @misc{MirageCoTFaithfulnessSurvey26,
   author       = {Xi Jin and